tobie/ua-parser/README.markdown

 The Perl port is Copyright (c) 2012 Mamod Mehyar and is available under the [Perl License, Version 5.10.1][12].

+The Pig port is Copyright (c) 2013 Niels Basjes and is available under the [Apache License, Version 2.0][13].

 [1]: http://nodejs.org
 [2]: http://www.browserscope.org
 [3]: http://code.google.com/p/ua-parser/